coronel08/my-notes/notes/docs/aws.md

 Security Bulletins - AWS notifies customers about security and privacy events.

 Follow best practice of giving least privilages
 * AWS IAM - Identity and Access Management, by default all actions denied.
-Have to grant privelages as the root user
+Have to grant privelages as the root user.
+Manage access in AWS by creating policies and attaching them to IAM Identities(users, groups, roles)
     * Users - Recommended IAM entity when granting a person long term access permissions.
     * Groups - Collection of Users and permissions, can't contain other groups or nest.
 Users can belong to more than 1 group
-    * Policies - allows or denies permissions to AWS, attached to users
+    * Policies - allows or denies permissions to AWS, attached to identity or users
         * Policy Generator Site - https://awspolicygen.s3.cn-north-1.amazonaws.com.cn/policygen.html
         * Policy Simulator - google it
         * Policy Principal - specify the principal that is allowed or denied access to a resource (a principal is a person or app that can make a request for an action on an AWS resource).
 Can use it in trust policies for IAM roles and in resource based policies, Can't use in an IAM identity based policy